stalker-tools/tools/README.md

 See help: [3.1 .db/.xdb files extraction](EXTRACT.md).

+Installation for standalon extractor utility see [2.2.3 db-extractor instructions](#223-db-extractor-instructions)

 ## 1.2 Gamedata analysis tools

 This command-line tools used for analysis of gamedata Xray config files: